DiRoots-Limited/DiRoots.One.Releases/README.md

 ### What is this repository for?

-- To store installers for update handler service for [OneFilter](https://diroots.com/revit-plugins/revit-advanced-filter-onefilter/)
+- To store installers for update handler service for [DiRoots.One]
 - Facilitates changelog messages pushed to update handler service to client plugin

 ### Who and how do we talk to?